hksung/Fall25_LING581/project.md

 # Group project

 This page presents the topics and summaries of each group project from the course.
-Each group explored a unique research question or application related to NLP!
+Each group explores a unique research question or application related to NLP!

 # Project timeline